DDDEastMidlandsLimited/dddem-blog/_posts/2019-01-08-coming-up-with-a-talk-post.md

 ***3. The rocket up the… well y’know**

 This style isn’t for everyone and does involve a considerable amount of work, effort and time.
-Is there something you want to learn about, but you are struggling with a reason to work on it or the drive to put the effort in?
-Well, there’s nothing quite like knowing you are going to asked questions on the topic in front of a room full of strangers to make you want to know that topic inside and out!
+Is there something you want to learn about, but are struggling with a reason to work on it or the drive to put the effort in?
+Well, there’s nothing quite like knowing you are going to be asked questions on the topic in front of a room full of strangers to make you want to know that topic inside and out!
-Maybe commit to talking about a something you want to learn and spend the next few months learning it inside-out.
+Maybe commit to talking about something you want to learn and spend the next few months learning it inside-out.

 **4. The empowering speech**

 Again, this isn’t for everyone.
-Some speakers do a great job of rallying troops, inspiring everyone to go out, learn and better themselves.
+Some speakers do a great job of rallying troops, inspiring everyone to go out, learn and improve on themselves.
 Do you see yourself as that person who can do an empowering monologue in that favourite film of yours?
 Help to inspire your tech warriors to take to their keyboards and type!
 Do you see yourself writing a keynote one day?
 This style of topic might be up your street.

 These are but a few broad areas you could consider when coming up with a talk topic.
 There are many more.